 You're almost there!
 In this chapter we'll recap the most important things to take away from the course.

 A brief overview of the slide bank and a heads-up on advanced charting software.

 All course materials are also available here for download.

-Kieran was a Principal at The Boston Consulting Group, where he served clients, led undergraduate hiring and trained new consultants on topics including spreadsheet modeling, slide writing and presenting.
-He currently leads Credentials at General Assembly.
+Prior to GA, he was a Principal at The Boston Consulting Group, where he served clients, led undergraduate hiring and trained new consultants on topics including spreadsheet modeling, slide writing and presenting.

 Originally from Australia, Kieran lives in New York and enjoys tennis, travel and peaty scotch.